mmaul/lush2/README.md

 ------------------------------------------------------------------------
 (incr LUSH2): The Lisp Universal SHell, version 2.x enhanced
 ------------------------------------------------------------------------
 (incr LUSH2) is a fork of LUSH2 intended to add features and capabilities to the LUSH2.
-Goals include enhancements to syntax, the compiler and libraries.
-Current extensions include a CGI packages, a bindng for the PostgreSQL database.
-Planned enhancements are the implementation of green threads and a ZeroMQ binding for use as an IPC and thead message bus.
-Other enhancements include a native HTTP client to enhace data acquisition capabilities and JSON parser.
+(The lush project page is at lush.sourceforege.net) (make no mistake this is an exxtension to lush)

+Current enhancements include:
+* PosgresSQL Database Bindings
+* Base64 encoding/decoding library
+* CSV encoding/decoding library
+* URI encoding/decoding library
+* CGI Programming

+Lush is an attractive platform for Machine Learnine.
+Easy bindings to C make it especially attreactive in project where machine learnining needs to be implemented on an embeded platform.
+It is also quite useful as a exploratory platform for the development of machine learning algorithims.
+One thing lush needs is libraries to facilitate collection of data from external sources.

+Enhancements in progress:
+* libxml2 bindings

+Planned enhancements:
+ZeroMQ bindings
+JSON codec

+Now for the standard LUSH Readme

 ------------------------------------------------------------------------
 LUSH2: The Lisp Universal SHell, version 2.x